govuk-one-login/mobile-android-cri-orchestrator/docs/design-decisions/0003-dependency-injection-metro.md

 - It requires boilerplate to merge separate Dagger components
 - It requires boilerplate to attach Dagger modules to Dagger components

-### Anvil (chosen)
+### Metro (chosen)

-[Anvil] makes dependency injection with Dagger easier by automatically merging Dagger modules and component interfaces.
-Instead of manually adding modules to a Dagger component and making the Dagger component extend all component interfaces, Anvil includes these modules and interfaces in a component automatically.
+[Metro] makes dependency injection easier by automatically merging binding containers (equivalent to Dagger modules) and dependency graphs/providers (equivalent to Dagger component interfaces).
+Rather than of requiring manually adding binding containers to a graph or making the graph extend all provider interfaces, Metro will aggregate bindings and providers into a graph automatically.

+Previously this project used [Anvil] for dependency injection.
+Metro is Anvil's successor and provides the same benefits and more.

-Benefits of Anvil:
+Benefits of Metro:
 - It reduces the amount of boilerplate we need to write, in a similar way to Hilt.
 - It retains the flexibility to define custom scopes, in a similar way to Dagger.
+- It improves build performance, compared to other options.

-Downsides of Anvil:
+Downsides of Metro:
 - There's less information or community support around it.

 ### Manual dependency injection